Azure/azure-api-style-guide/README.md

 The repository also contains a [Spectral](https://github.com/stoplightio/spectral) ruleset to check an API definition for conformance to the Azure API Guidelines and this Style Guide.

+> **NOTE:** It is highly recommended that you leverage the Spectral rule set.
+Azure service teams have found Spectral to be very useful identifying many common mistakes that affect the overall quality of their Open API documentation.
+It's one of the first things the API Stewardship Board turns to when revieing an API specification.
+>
+> However, the errors, warnings, and info messages identified by Spectral should be evaluated in the context of *your service*, and using *your judgement*.
+If you have any questions, concerns, or comments, please don't hesitate to start a discussion in the [API Stewardship Teams Channel](https://teams.microsoft.com/l/channel/19%3a3ebb18fded0e47938f998e196a52952f%40thread.tacv2/General?groupId=1a10b50c-e870-4fe0-8483-bf5542a8d2d8&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).

 ## How to use the Spectral Ruleset

 ### Dependencies